ROCm/rocALUTION/docs/usermanual/singlenode.rst

 ValueType
 =========
-The value (data) type of the vectors and the matrices is defined as a template.
+The value (data) type of the vectors and the metrices is defined as a template.
 The matrix can be of type float (32-bit), double (64-bit) and complex (64/128-bit).
 The vector can be float (32-bit), double (64-bit), complex (64/128-bit) and int (32/64-bit).
 The information about the precision of the data type is shown in the :cpp:func:`rocalution::BaseRocalution::Info` function.

-Complex Support
+Complex support
 ===============
-Currently, rocALUTION does not support complex computation.
+Currently, rocALUTION doesn't support complex computation.

-Allocation and Free
+Allocation and free
 ===================
 .. doxygenfunction:: rocalution::LocalVector::Allocate
 .. doxygenfunction:: rocalution::LocalVector::Clear